wenyaoxue/notes/java/BasicSyntax.md

 # variables
 * note: variable name can't start with a number
 * note: non- class-level variables are scoped to the block
+* note: available members on an object are the ones defined on its declared type, not instantiated type
 ## primitives
 * byte, short, int, long, float, double, char, boolean (1, 2, 4, 8, 4, 8, 2 bytes, 1 bit)
 * declare and assign